siddddd17/ackaudit/README.md

 outside that block.
 Llama went from 1 distinct runtime value to 4, and all-tied cells went from 80% to 0%.

-That second bug produced the original finding.
+That harness bug produced the original finding.
 It is documented here rather than quietly corrected, because the corrected numbers are the point.

 ## Open issues